SteveHodge/assistantdm/readme.txt

 * fix monster stats tooltip, it's annoying
 * website track saves to verify not overwriting other client changes
 * Remote input - joysticks, web
-* split hps statistic in max and current. modifiers to current are temporary hitpoints. modifiers to max are permanent changes (e.g. from feats) or penalties such as negative levels. or have "bonus hitpoints" statistic in HitDiceProperty for permanent changes (amounts to the same thing)
+* (in progress) split hps statistic in max and current. modifiers to current are temporary hitpoints. modifiers to max are permanent changes (e.g. from feats) or penalties such as negative levels. perhaps move the max HPs stat to hitdice
 * implement negative levels
 * implement conditions
-* implement StatisticsCollection for Attacks [not sure what I intended... mechanism for notifying changes to the attackform list I assume? if so then there is commonality with things like feats and skills]
+* implement StatisticsCollection for Attacks so they can be used for custom buffs
 * implement caster levels with saving to website. (probably easiest to have a dedicated field for the relevant ability for rememorising, to be eventually replaced with a system that knows what modifiers are temporary and therefore shouldn't be counted)
 * implement periodic special abilities and item uses/charges.
 * move definitions of ClassFeatureDefinition to XML.
 FeatDefinition and BuffFactory are done.